mmena1/dotfiles/README.md

 ### Dotbot

-It uses [dotbot](https://github.com/anishathalye/dotbot) as a github submodule to manage dotfiles.
+It uses [dotbot](https://github.com/anishathalye/dotbot) as a GitHub submodule to manage dotfiles.
-What it basically does is to symlink the files from `home` and `config` directories into your `~` home folder and then run the bootstrap scripts to setup the system apps I personally use.
+What it basically does is to symlink the files from `home` and `config` directories into your `~` home folder and then run the bootstrap scripts to set up the system apps I personally use.

 ## Thanks to...